Informfully/Documentation/docs/source/recommenders.rst

 * In-processing Stage: ...
 * Post-processing Stage: ...
 * Evaluation and Visualization Stage: ...
-* Save state manager: Results of any stage can be stored and loaded.
-This allows re-using existing data, e.g., for applying different re-rankers to one and the same candidate list.
+* Save state manager: Results of any stage can be stored and loaded.This allows re-using existing data, e.g., for applying different re-rankers to one and the same candidate list.

 1. Pre-processing Stage
 -----------------------